HarshitKhurana/Extras/python/SpeedUpPython.md

 ---

-0. Always prefer use **builtin functions**, because a;lmost of the time they are way too faster as being implemented in C. (for cpython)
+0. Always prefer use **builtin functions**, because almost of the time they are way too faster as being implemented in C. (for cpython)

 1. Use **sets instead of lists**, as it provides much faster lookups.